 Jesus to his parents, Luke 2:49

 Didn’t you know?
 No, they didn’t!
 This story occurs after Jesus and his family have been in Jerusalem for the Passover.
 They have then assumed, as they head home, that Jesus is somewhere in the family group.
-One day out they realise that he is not with them (that is then another day to get back), they then search Jerusalem for a further three days.
+One day out they realise that he is not with them (then it is another day to get back), they then search Jerusalem for a further three days.
 Total time parents are loosing it = 5 days!

 For five days Jesus has been in the temple courts.
 He is listening and asking questions (which is how Jesus goes on to engage with people in his adult ministry after his baptism 18 years later).